saikrishnavadali05/SSSSO-RR-District-Basic-Python-Training-June-2022/README.md

 14. [Sets](#14)
 15. [Dictionaries](#15)
 16. Functions
-17. Exception Handling
+17. Modules
+18. Namespaces
+19. Packages
-18. File Handling
+20. File Handling
     - Read
     - Write
     - delete
-19. Modules
-20. Namespace
-21. Packages
+21. Exception Handling
 22. Built in tools
 23. repr()
 24. difference between running the code in vs code and jupyter notebook
 25. assert (basic debugging) - to set a breakpoint
-26. What editors are required to use in python
+26. What are the different editors that are popular for python programming

 ## Answers <a name="answers"></a>